 If your system has an EQ feature, it is best to leave the system alone and simply set the EQ.
 However, if you want to set crossover manually, here’s how you can go about it:

 - Check the speaker’s tolerance range/frequency range.
 If you don’t know the range, use a subwoofer matching tool.
 This tool will recommend the ideal SVS subwoofer for your speakers and tell you the best crossover frequency.

 - Now set the crossover point 10 Hz higher than the low end of your speaker’s tolerance range.
 In other words, set the crossover point roughly 10 Hz above the lowest frequency your speakers can cleanly handle.
 Keep in mind that the most common crossover frequency recommended (and the THX standard) is 80 Hz.

 - Now carefully listen to the speakers and subwoofer.
 You are listening for a smooth transition between the subwoofer and the speakers.
 The blending/transitioning should sound clean and seamless.
 When this happens, you won’t be able to localize the bass and everything will play in unison.

 - In some cases, you might notice issues such as a bass bump at the crossover frequency.
 If you notice this, try adjusting the volume control to match the output of your main speakers.

 Speaker crossover is probably the most misunderstood yet critical speaker-related setting in an A/V receiver or other audio systems.

-Speaker crossover is a component of every speaker, expect full range speakers and speakers controlled by software.
+Speaker crossover is a component of every speaker, except full range speakers and speakers controlled by software.

 If you are working with a car stereo, check out our guide on how to set high pass and low pass frequency filters on a car stereo receiver.
 You can also use this speaker crossover chart and calculator to calculate the crossover frequency of a certain speaker circuit.